Yamakagashi Pass

 • 6-12F - Have Karakuroid create Poison Arrow Traps, and collect Poison Arrows.

-However, since these floor ranges are all early game, whether you can do them or not depends on luck.
+However, since these floors are early game, whether you can do them or not often depends on luck.

 It becomes difficult to perform Nigiri Morph Factory if you don't find a decent shield at the start,